evanlin96069/nino/docs/configs.md

 ## Color
 `color <element> [color]`
+When color code is `000000` it will be transparent.
 | Element | Default |
 | - | - |
 | `bg` | 000000 |